frederic-perez/AmE-dictionary/data/dictionary.md

 __firstborn__
 __firsthand__ _n_ :two::hammer:
 __fish boning__ _Graphics-oriented brainstorming techniques: mind mapping, clustering, patterning, webbing, and fish boning._
+__fish eye__ _Nobody on the bus would give you the fish eye if you were a grown man and happened to be reading it._
 __fish__ _pl n_ :two:
 __fishmonger__ _n_
 __fissile__ _Fissile material._